-The Green Team is made up of three representatives from each class, from Year three upwards.
-The aim of the Green Team is to address environmental issues and promote sustainability by ensuring that all members of the school community reduce waste and work towards lowering energy consumption.
+The Global Citizen Committee is made up of three representatives from each class, from Year three upwards.
+The aim of the Global Citizens is to address environmental issues and promote sustainability by ensuring that all members of the school community reduce waste and work towards lowering energy consumption.

 Junior Safety Officers